pjensfelt/wasp_as_cf_yawswing/README.md

 </p>

 <p>
-You should document your project with a video showing the drone moving, a log file and a figure showing the angles.
+You should document your project with
+* a video showing the drone moving,
+* a log file produced during the run and
+* a figure showing the current and reference yaw angles as a function of time.
 </p>